Lawsuits & Settlements for Ride Share Accidents

 Free Legal Consultations: Ride Share Accidents

-If you or a loved one has been seriously injured in a ride share accident in Washington State contact attorney Chris Davis and the team at Davis Law Group at 206-727-4000 to schedule your free legal consultation.
+If you or a loved one has been seriously injured in an Uber, Lyft, or other type of rideshare accident in Washington state contact attorney Chris Davis and the team at Davis Law Group at 206-727-4000 to discuss your personal injury case with our award-winning legal team.
+Hiring a lawyer may help improve the chances of a successful resolution to your case.